 In a nutshell, there are two main types of EHR software: cloud-based and on-premise.
 Small practice owners usually opt for cloud-based EHR software.

 The first and the most obvious reason for that is the price.
 Cloud-based EHR software solutions are usually cheaper than on-premise ones.
 Software development companies usually allow users to pay by subscription.
 So you can choose one of the pricing plans and pay, say, every month in scheduled increments.
 Furthermore, some providers offer free trial periods and include staff training and implementation in the price.
 Therefore, you can test an EHR before buying it and save some money on additional services.

 Another argument for cloud-based EHR solutions is that they are much easier to implement, maintain, and update.
 It all can be done via the internet, therefore, you don’t need to hire a well-staffed IT team like large practices do to help you out.

 And last but not the least advantage of a cloud-based EHR is its accessibility.
 You can have instant access to medical data at any time and from almost any device.
-It enables you to check patient records whenever and wherever you need and, therefore, provide uninterrupted, timely care.
+It enables you to check patient sanitary documents whenever and wherever you need and, therefore, provide uninterrupted, timely care.